Normatively Weak, Functionally Strong

 Definition

-Normatively Weak, Functionally Strong, proposed by Yuen Yuen Ang, captures the idea that institutions or practices judged “weak,” “wrong,” or “backward” by first-world normative standards may nonetheless function effectively at early stages of development.
-Within Ang’s theory of Coevolutionary Development, such institutions can be repurposed to ignite growth, which explains why imposing modern “good” institutions prematurely in poor countries may backfire.
+Normatively Weak, Functionally Strong, proposed by Yuen Yuen Ang (2016), means that institutions or practices judged “weak,” “wrong,” or “backward” by first-world normative standards may nonetheless function effectively at early stages of development.
+In Ang’s theory of Coevolutionary Development, constrained actors can repurpose such institutions to kickstart growth.
+Ang further shows that when Western societies were developing, they also employed methods that would be judged normatively weak.

 Sources